 If you have been involved in criminal activity, buying products for cash, or from unlicensed sites knowingly, and deliberately trying to flout the regulations and law, a solicitor may be just what you need.

-We know a number of criminal solicitors who may hear your care, but Paradigm
+We know a number of criminal solicitors who may be able to help.

 Here are a few reasons why not to recruit a solicitor or lawyer when interacting with the MHRA or IAG: